 The next adjudication touchpoint for a pending I-485 is typically one of three things: a scheduled interview, a Request for Evidence (RFE) or Notice of Intent to Deny (NOID), or a decision letter issued without further requests.
 Each touchpoint will reflect the new discretionary framing in a slightly different way.

-At an interview, the officer is now directed to weigh positive and negative discretionary factors individually in addition to confirming statutory eligibility.
+At an interview, the officer is now directed to weigh positive and negative discretionary factors individually, in addition to confirming statutory eligibility.
 Per Harris Beach Murtha's May 2026 analysis, the strongest interview-stage files affirmatively present positive equities rather than relying on eligibility checklists alone.
 Expect questions that explore family ties, employment history, tax compliance, community involvement, and any prior immigration history that benefits from explanation.

 What might an RFE under the new framing focus on?

-I have an interview already scheduled — what should I do?
+I have an interview already scheduled.
+What should I do?

 When does it make sense to consider engaging a new or different attorney?